AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md

-# Create EKS Cluster With CICD
+# Create AKS Cluster With CICD

-In this lab, you'll learn how to create an EKS cluster using GitHub Actions.
+In this lab, you'll learn how to create an AKS cluster using GitHub Actions.
 The code can be found [here](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/AKS)

 ## Secrets